Published Jun 6, 2026 4 Min Read

 Role of government and official fair value

 Kerala’s government plays a central role in determining and updating fair value.
-The Revenue Department releases official circulars and notifications specifying the fair value for each area, categorized based on development level and accessibility.
+The Revenue Department releases official circulars and notifications specifying the fair value for each area, categorised based on development level and accessibility.
 These values can be accessed on the Kerala Registration Department portal by entering village, district, and land category details.

 Official fair value is crucial in: